christian-reichart/svg-chameleon/README.md

   transition: {
     apply: true,                            // default: false
     name: 'my-transition-var-name',         // default: svg-custom-transition
-    default: 'all .3s'                      // fallback, if no transition variable is assigned in your CSS }
+    default: 'all .3s'                      // default: null (fallback, if no transition variable is assigned in your CSS) }
 });
 ```